etc5523-2021/blog-xgoh0002/README.md

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is Spain.
+My selected country is Ireland.

 The relevant blog post for this assessment is in https://staywithstephanie.netlify.app/posts/2021-09-02-spain/